Fujitsu Limited

 About Fujitsu

 Fujitsu is a leading provider of customer-focused IT and communications solutions for the global marketplace.
 Pace-setting device technologies, highly reliable computing and communications products, and a worldwide corps of systems and services experts uniquely position Fujitsu to deliver comprehensive solutions that open up infinite possibilities for its customers' success.
 Headquartered in Tokyo, Fujitsu Limited (TSE:6702) reported consolidated revenues of about 4.8 trillion yen (US$40.6 billion) for the fiscal year ended March 31, 2006.
-For more information, please see http://www.fujitsu.com
+See http://www.fujitsu.com for further information.

 Customer Contacts